Copyright: dolgachov / 123RF Stock Photo

-- Hotel Miramar – This hotel’s main advantage is that it’s within walking distance of Zouk, Robertson Quay and Clark Quay, so if you’re planning to party, it’s a good choice.
-Rooms aren’t super fashionable but are decent enough, and the current price of $171 for a Deluxe Double or Twin is very reasonable.
+- Novotel Singapore Clarke Quay – This hotel’s main advantage is that it’s within walking distance of Clark Quay and Robertson Quay, so if you’re planning to party, it’s a good choice.
+Rooms aren’t super fashionable but are decent and comfortable enough for a good night rest after a crazy time on the dance floor.

-- Village Hotel Changi – This hotel has an infinity pool overlooking the sea, and you can also head to Changi Beach for a picnic and some seafood.
-A good option if you want a laid back hen’s weekend.
+- Village Hotel Sentosa – One of the more affordable hotels in Sentosa, this spanking new addition to the state of fun has an expansive infinity pool overlooking the sea.
+You can also head to Silosa or Tanjong beach for a picnic or an alfresco lunch at one of the many beach clubs.
+A good option if you want a fun and laid back hen’s weekend.

 - Punggol Ranch Resort – If you’re looking for an unusual experience, there’s Punggol Ranch Resort.
 You get to ride horses at the Western-style ranch and enjoy a family room.

 Going to a spa is quite a popular hen’s night option, but you’re looking at spending at least $60 for an hour-long massage at a remotely luxurious spa (and by that, I mean you’re not at one of those “tui na” joints) like Healing Touch.
 For more elaborate and luxe experiences, you’re looking at shelling out over $200 per person.